Lorne Michaels: Saturday Night Live

-Michaels appeared in the show during the first season, where he offered The Beatles US $3000 to reunite on the show.
-He later increased his offer to US $3200, but the money was never claimed.
+Michaels appeared in the show during the first season, where he offered The Beatles $3000 to reunite on the show.
+He later increased his offer to $3200, but the money was never claimed.
 According to an interview with John Lennon in Playboy magazine, Lennon and Paul McCartney were in New York City that night and happened to see the program.
 They contemplated going onto the show as a joke but decided against it though, as it was too late to get there in time, and they were both tired.
 This near-reunion was the basis for the television movie Two of Us.
 On the episode airing November 20, 1976, musical guest George Harrison appeared and attempted to collect the money, but Michaels told him the offer was conditional on all four members of the group showing up rather than just any Beatle.